oceanhackweek/ohw26-intro-activity/README.md

 ```

 **3. Create your intro file** in the `introductions/` folder, named for your
 GitHub handle, e.g. `introductions/sorochak.md`.
+Two ways, pick whichever you like:

+- **File browser (what we'll demo):** in the left panel, double-click into the
+  `introductions` folder *first*, then right-click → New File to make your file there.
+  Double-click it to open an editor tab, type, and save with **Cmd/Ctrl-S**.
+  Making it *inside* the `introductions` folder matters — that's where git expects it.

+- **Terminal:** `nano introductions/YOURHANDLE.md` (save/exit: Ctrl-O, Enter,
+  Ctrl-X).

-Write a couple of lines: your
-name, where you're from, your institution, and your favourite ice cream (or
+Write a couple of lines: your name, where you're from, your institution, and
-dessert).
-You can make the file in the JupyterLab file browser or the terminal.
+your favourite dessert.

 **4. See what git noticed:**